Oat Flour Pancakes

 What to Serve with Pancakes

 These pancakes go well with pretty much any breakfast food.
-We like to serve them with a bowl of Greek yogurt and fruit, but they’re also great along side eggs for protein.
+We like to serve them with a bowl of Greek yogurt and fruit (berries and bananas are great!), but they’re also great along side eggs for protein.
 Here are some of our favorite meal prep friendly egg recipes:

 storage